Spatially Resolved Stellar Spectroscopy of the Ultra-diffuse Galaxy Dragonfly 44. III. Evidence for an Unexpected Star-Formation History: Discussion

 We note that NGC 147, a Local Group dE, is an exception, with a flat to slightly positive metallicity gradient \citep[][]{vargas2014}.
 It is rotation-supported \citep{geha2010}, and fits the pattern from the \citet{koleva2011} sample of only (some) rotation-supported dwarfs having positive gradients.
 The Local Group dwarf irregular WLM, which may be a star-forming UDG analog (e.g., \citealt{bellazzini2017}), has a mildly negative metallicity gradient, and a positive age gradient \citep{leaman2013,albers2019}.

 The age and metallicity gradients we measure for DF44 are unusual by comparison.
 While DF44 is morphologically and dynamically similar to dSphs and dEs, it does not share the distinct stellar population gradients of those galaxies.
 And while the metallicity gradient of DF44 is similar to those measured in some dS0s and TTDs, it does not share the same characteristic rotation-supported kinematics.
-Furthermore, the Local Group dwarfs typically have flat-to-positive $\alpha$ gradients \citep{vargas2014,hayes2020}, while we see a decline in [Mg/Fe] with increasing radius in DF44.\footnote{Note that [Mg/Fe] can also be used as a ``chemical clock,'' since in a given star-forming system, its value decreases with time as the interstellar medium is increasingly polluted by Type Ia supernovae.
-This means that the DF44 [Mg/Fe] gradient can be interpreted as a flat-to-negative age gradient, and suggests that the galaxy lies in the upper left quadrant of Figure~\ref{fig:gradient_context} -- unlike what is currently measured for the canonical population of dwarfs.}
+Furthermore, the Local Group dwarfs typically have flat-to-positive $\alpha$ gradients \citep{vargas2014,hayes2020}, while we see a decline in [Mg/Fe] with increasing radius in DF44.